libracms/libra-navigation/README.md

 =======================
 Navigation
 -----------------------
 Add sitemap generating by module returned configs
+This module allow web management of your navigation.

 ## Use
   Enable at application.config.php